xmindltd/xmind-sdk-js/README.md

 ## Concept

-The [`xmind-sdk-js`](https://github.com/xmindltd/xmind-sdk-js) is an official library that implemented a lot of functions as same as the UI client. if you use UI client, you already know how to use this library.
+The [`xmind-sdk-js`](https://github.com/xmindltd/xmind-sdk-js) is an official library that implements a lot of functions as same as the UI client.
+If you use UI client, you could have already known how to use this library.

-In order to use, there is a very important concept you should know that is everything is component and each of component has a unique **topicId**.
+In order to use conveniently, a very important concept you should know is that everything is component and each of component has a unique `topicId`.

-All of the components will be connected as a Map-tree.
+All of the components will be connected as a map tree.

 ## Getting started